James H. Harvey

-James Henry Harvey III (born July 13, 1923) is a retired African American United States Army Air Corps/United States Air Force (USAF) officer and former fighter pilot who served with 332nd Fighter Group's 99th Fighter Squadron, best known as the Tuskegee Airmen, "Red Tails", or among enemy German pilots, Schwarze Vogelmenschen ("Black birdmen").
+James Henry Harvey III (born July 13, 1923) is a retired African American United States Army Air Corps/United States Air Force (USAF) officer and former fighter pilot.
+He served with the 99th Fighter Squadron of the 332nd Fighter Group—best known as the Tuskegee Airmen, "Red Tails" or, among enemy German pilots, Schwarze Vogelmenschen ("Black birdmen").
 He is one of the 1,007 documented Tuskegee Airmen pilots.

 Harvey is best known as the first African American USAF jet fighter pilot to fly combat operations in the Korean War.
 Harvey and his 332nd Fighter Group Weapons pilot team won the USAF's inaugural "Top Gun" team competition in 1949.
 Along with every member of the Tuskegee Airmen, he received the Congressional Gold Medal in 2006.

 Early life and education

 James Henry Harvey III was born in Montclair, New Jersey, on July 13, 1923.
 He was the son of James Harvey and Cornelia Harvey.
 Harvey had three younger siblings: brother Charles and sisters Dorothy and Cornelia.

 Harvey attended primary school in Silver Lake, Essex County, New Jersey, and Montclair, New Jersey.
 In 1930, his family moved from Montclair to Wilkes-Barre, Pennsylvania.
 In 1936, the Harveys moved to Nuangola Station in Northeastern Pennsylvania, where they were the sole African American family in the area.
 Harvey attended high school in Mountain Top, Pennsylvania.
 An excellent student, he served as President of his senior class, anchor man on the tumbling team, captain of the basketball team, and was class valedictorian.